Mini Chocolate Chip Cookies (Quarter-Sized & Perfect for Gifting!)

 - Chewy cookies every time: Crisp edges and a soft, chewy center mean they taste like the perfect chocolate chip cookie, just miniaturized.

 - Simple ingredients: Butter, white sugar, dark brown sugar, purpose flour, and mini chocolate chips come together to make the best cookies.
+(My second favorite cookies are these mini pumpkin pie cookies)

 - Great for gifting: Pack them into mason jars, freezer bags, or cute little bags tied with twine.
 They're ideal for holiday baskets, baby showers, or thank-you gifts.